Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Adhering to industry best practices for programming in Python
   * :disappointed: = Does not follow any of the industry best practices for programming in Python
-  * :confused: = Correctly implements a few of the industry best practices for programming in Python
   * :neutral_face: = Correctly and efficiently implements some of the industry best practices for programming in Python
-  * :smiley: = Correctly and efficiently implements most of the industry best practices for programming in Python
-  * :sunglasses: = Correctly and efficiently implements most of the industry best practices for programming in Python, and documents their experience
+  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python, and documents their experience

 ### Project Management with GitHub